Vadnais Lake (East)

 Crappie: lower than average abundance, smaller than average size.

 Bullhead species: average abundance, larger than average size.

 The St. Paul Water Utility prohibits boats on this lake, which is used as a source of drinking water.

 Fishing from shore is allowed in designated areas, which include much of the western shore of the lake and a small area in the southeast corner of the lake.
 Wading or the use of any inflatable device is prohibited.
-NOTICE: Access to the west shore of this lake will be prohibited during the 2012 open water angling season

 - Work with the water utility and Ramsey County Parks to install fishing piers on the lake.